Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 I can back this up with personal experience and take an average of similar experience applications that we have created at [Antiblanks](http://www.antiblanks.com/) that have taken roughly 400 hours and carry a cost of roughly $40,000.

-Considering these rates coupled with the growing adoption of VR worldwide and the fact that companies like Zerolight exist and are being scaled around this specialism does paint a very successful future for VR and VR experiences.
+Considering these rates coupled with the growing adoption of VR worldwide and the fact that companies like Zerolight exist and are being scaled around this specialism does paint a very successful future for VR experiences.

 * Statistics taken from [Think Mobiles](https://thinkmobiles.com/blog/how-much-vr-application-development-cost) and from personal experience.